Tasso raises $17 million for home blood-testing kits

 This is distinct from venous blood sampling, which usually requires a medical professional to insert a needle into the patient’s vein.
 But for many situations, venous blood collection may not offer a huge advantage.

 “Tasso is generating validations that demonstrate that the capillary blood we collect is equivalent to venous blood,” Tasso CEO Ben Casavant told VentureBeat.
-“We have a submission with the FDA [U.S. Food and Drug Administration] and a pipeline of clinical studies that will expand the number of tests that we are able to validate on our platform.”
+“We have a submission with the FDA (U.S. Food and Drug Administration) and a pipeline of clinical studies that will expand the number of tests that we are able to validate on our platform.”

 Social distancing measures aside, Tasso could be well-positioned to support testing across a number of scenarios, such as for patients who don’t live near health care centers or are otherwise unable to show up for a physical test.